montoulieu/next-tailwind-minimal/README.md

 Next Tailwind Minimal Starter is a create-next-app starter for Next.js with Tailwind.

-It replicates the styles of the Next.js dev splash page with Tailwind and includes blank configs for your customization.
+It replicates the styles of the Next.js dev splash page with Tailwind and includes blank Tailwind and PostCSS configs for your customization.

-PostCSS Nested has been included for SCSS-like nesting in your css files.
+PostCSS Nested is included for SCSS-like nesting in your css files.

 ## Getting Started